leke-lyu/surveillanceInTexas/README.md

-# Nextstrain Instance: the surveillance on Delta variant in Texas
+# Nextstrain Instance: the genomic surveillance of Delta outbreak in Texas

 Use Git to download a copy of the `ncov` repository containing the workflow.